On Choosing What to Think: Dr. Chansky’s Practical Advice for Ruminators

 Rumination is the process of having repetitive thoughts that your mind gets you stuck on.
 They are usually about a negative situation—a past relationship or interaction, a mistake, or some unfinished or pending problem.

-AS: For starters, could you please explain the difference between rumination and thinking?
+AS: First, please explain the difference between rumination and thinking.

 Different from thinking or processing, which can be productive, cathartic, and illuminating, ruminating causes distress because we are reliving only the direness of that situation.
 The focus on negativity makes us feel more hopeless and helpless.
 Yet, because the ruminative thoughts seem necessary, we keep doing it —even though it’s counterproductive and leaves us feeling more anxious and down.